wp-plugins/count-per-day/readme.txt

 You can use these shortcodes in the content of your posts to show a number or list or in your theme files while adding e.g. '&lt;?php echo do_shortcode("[THE_SHORTCODE]"); ?>'.
+To use the shortcodes within a textwidget you have to add 'add_filter("widget_text", "do_shortcode");' to the 'functions.php' of your theme.

 [CPD_READS_THIS]
 [CPD_READS_TOTAL]